theleagueof/league-spartan/readme.markdown

 Download
 --------

-Download the most recent ZIP with all available font formats from from the [Github Releases page](https://github.com/theleagueof/league-spartan/releases).
+The most recent ZIP file with all available font formats can be downloaded from from the [Github Releases page](https://github.com/theleagueof/league-spartan/releases).
+If you'd like to edit the font or just build it yourself, you can clone this repository or download the source of a release and build it yourself using [fontship](https://github.com/theleagueof/fontship).

 Language Support
 ----------------